piisa/piisa/docs/specs.md

 spanning more than one typographical paragraph, or to split a very long paragraph into more than one chunk).

-Structural iteration for these documents is simple a linear sequence of _chunks_.
+Structural iteration for these documents is simply a linear sequence of _chunks_.
 Each chunk is a dictionary containing up to three elements:

 * **id**: an arbitrary string that should be unique per document.
 Its mission